syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Overview.md

 ---
 layout: post
-title: About Xamarin SignaturePad control | Syncfusion
+title: About Xamarin SignaturePad control | Syncfusion®
-description: Learn here all about introduction of Syncfusion Xamarin SignaturePad (SfSignaturePad) control, its elements and more.
+description: Learn here all about introduction of Syncfusion® Xamarin SignaturePad (SfSignaturePad) control, its elements and more.
 platform: xamarin
 control: SfSignaturePad
 documentation: ug